Yasir Zafar Sindhu

 Yasir Zafar Sandhu is a Pakistani politician who has been a member of the Provincial Assembly of Punjab, from March 2018 to May 2018 and from August 2018 to January 2023.

 Early life and family

-Zafar was born on 21st of October, 1978.
+Zafar was born on 21 October 1978.
 He was born in Chak 19, Kotmomin, Sargodha and have two siblings; Usman Zafar Sandhu and Faraz Zafar Sandhu.
 His father, Zafar Iqbal Sandhu, is a retired Bank official.

 Education

 Sandhu got his early education from Sargodha and did his bachelor's degree from Punjab University.
 He did L.L.B from Quais-E-Azam Law College, Sargodha and served as an advocate in Sargodha Bar.

 Political career

 He was elected to the Provincial Assembly of Punjab as an independent candidate from Constituency PP-30 (Sarghoda-III) in bye-polls held in March 2018, with the support of Pakistan Muslim League (N) (PML-N).
 He defeated a candidate of Pakistan Tehreek-e-Insaf Sajid Mehmood.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-73 (Sargodha-II) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-73 (Sargodha-II) in the 2018 Pakistani general election.